Tim Rimbui: Musical background

 Tim fell in love with music at an early age while attending Sunday school at Lavington United Church, Nairobi.
 He later started playing the piano and keyboards at the age of 9.
 Tim was inspired early in his life to pursue music as a career after watching five alive – a Kenyan a cappella group that graced the Kenyan music scene in the early 1990s.
-He studied music in high school – Nairobi School and later at St. Mary’s School, Nairobi.
+He studied music in high school – at Nairobi School and later at St. Mary’s School, Nairobi.
 He also received music training in theory and recording from Wisseloord Studios and The Rock Academy in the Netherlands.

-Growing career
+Career

-Tim’s first experience in music production was as an assistant sound engineer at Rough Cuts Productions and later at Samawati Productions as a sound engineer/producer.
+Rimbui's first experience in music production was as an assistant sound engineer at Rough Cuts Productions and later at Samawati Productions as a sound engineer/producer.
 While at Samawati he began working under the moniker “Ennovator”.

-In 2004 Tim Rimbui left Samawati to partner with Kora Award winner and one of Africa’s top World Music artists Eric Wainaina to form Enkare, a music studio and Production Company, where he still is today.
+In 2004 Tim Rimbui left Samawati to partner with Kora Award winner and one of Africa's top World Music artists Eric Wainaina to form Enkare, a music studio and Production Company.

-Tim’s productions can be best described as a fresh urban sound.
-He specializes in R&B as well as Afrobeat.
+Rimbui specializes in R&B and Afrobeat.
 He has worked with renowned Kenyan artists such as Kora award winner Eric Wainaina, Suzanna Owiyo and Gallo Records’ artist Valerie Kimani.

 Tim has produced 3 Kora Award Winning artists: Neema Ntalel – Best East African Artist Category (2005); Kaz – Most Promising Female Artist Category (2005); and DNG – Best Gospel Artist Category (2004).
 He has also received 5 nominations for the Producer of the year at the Kisima Music Awards.

 In 2007 he partnered with Wandiri Karimi to form Ennovatormusic Ltd, a Production Company that undertakes writing, producing and recording for bands and solo musicians and recently entered music production for film, radio, television and other commercials.
-They later formed Ennovatormusic Publishing Company in 2008 after signing an agreement with Sheer Publishing Company in South Africa which handles all the intellectual property rights for published works as well as handling worldwide publishing agreements for other musicians keen to protect their original compositions.
+They later formed Ennovatormusic Publishing Company in 2008 after signing an agreement with Sheer Publishing Company in South Africa which handles all the intellectual property rights.

-Tim’s influence and inspiration is drawn from Quincy Jones’ work on Michael Jackson’s Thriller, as well as Ted Riley on Black Street.
+Tim's influence and inspiration are drawn from Quincy Jones’ work on Michael Jackson’s Thriller, as well as Ted Riley on Black Street.
 Producers such as Timothy Mosley (Timbaland), Kanye West and will.i.am have also influenced him and so have African musicians Freshlyground, Lira, Aṣa and Richard Bona.

 Personal life

 A second born to Thomas and Zipporah Rimbui.
-The Rimbui siblings, Aaron Rimbui and Ruth Karimi Rimbui have had success in Kenya's entertainment Industry.
+The Rimbui siblings, Aaron Rimbui and Ruth Karimi Rimbui are in Kenya's entertainment industry.